Hiphex/Aurora-/README.md

    - Provide a language hint or custom prompt.
    - Enable translation to English, auto-copy, history retention, or the waveform visualiser.
    - Adjust temperature to balance creativity and accuracy.
 5. Grab your polished transcript using the copy or download buttons.
-Previous sessions stay in **Session history** when auto-save is enabled.
+Previous sessions stay in **Session history** stored locally in your browser.

 ## Notes on privacy

 - All API calls go straight from your browser to OpenAI using the key you provide.
-- Keys and transcripts remain on your device unless you explicitly copy them elsewhere.
+- Keys and transcripts are stored locally in your browser's storage and never leave your device.
 - Clearing **Remember** immediately deletes the stored key from local storage.
+- No backend servers, databases, or user accounts required.

 Enjoy crafting effortless, aesthetically pleasing transcripts!